Flying connected with AVANCE L5 at Meredith

 Upgrade to AVANCE L5

 Meredith Corporation upgraded to AVANCE L5 on both aircraft in early 2022.
 Upgrading Wi-Fi on corporate aircraft gave them better performance for their passengers with limitless 4G streaming of audio and video content.
 AVANCE L5 also offers integrated inflight entertainment, remote diagnostics, and additional pilot data.
-Plus, their aircraft are future-ready for Gogo 5G in the fall of 2023.
+Plus, their aircraft are future-ready for Gogo 5G.

 more info Want more information about AVANCE L5 for your aircraft?